iripo/Course-Project-1/CodeBook.md

  6 LAYING

- All variables below are numeric.
- And contain  the average for each activity and each subject.
+ ###All variables below are numeric.
+And contain  the average for each activity and each subject:

  [3] "tBodyAcc.mean...X"
  [4] "tBodyAcc.mean...Y"
  [5] "tBodyAcc.mean...Z"